 Note: Medical care must be for expenses to diagnose, cure, mitigate, treat or prevent disease, or to affect any structure or function of the human body.

-While eligible health care expenses of any amount up to your Plan Year goal amount are reimbursable, you must accumulate claims totaling at least $50 before submitting a Claims Form, unless your account balance is less than $50.
+While eligible health care expenses of any amount up to your Plan Year goal amount are reimbursable, you must accumulate claims totaling at least $50 before submitting a Claim Form, unless your account balance is less than $50.

-All completed Claims Forms must be submitted directly to the FSA Program Administrative Office and received by the last day of the month in order to be processed for that month.
+All completed Claim Forms must be submitted directly to the FSA Program Administrative Office and received by the last day of the month in order to be processed for that month.
 You will only be reimbursed for health-related expenses that are provided during the applicable Plan Year or Grace Period.